 - (B) Grand juries that are already impaneled or are recalled from a previous term of court may meet to attend to time-sensitive essential matters, but these grand juries shall not be assembled except when necessary and only under circumstances in which social distancing and other public health guidance can be followed.
 A guidance document about the continued authority of grand juries impaneled prior to the issuance of the Order is included in the Appendix to this order.
 Courts and counsel are reminded that many criminal cases may proceed on accusation and do not require a grand jury indictment. - (C) The Judicial COVID-19 Task Force continues to develop policies, procedures, and templates to allow the safe resumption of jury trials and grand jury proceedings.
-These materials will be publicized when ready, but it is unlikely that any jury proceedings will begin until September or later.
+These materials will be publicized when ready.